Salian dynasty: Conrad II

 Conrad the Elder was the sole son of Henry of Worms.
 After his father's premature death, he was placed under the guardianship of Bishop Burchard of Worms.
 He married Gisela of Swabia in 1016.
 Both her father Herman II, Duke of Swabia and her mother Gerberga of Burgundy descended from Charlemagne.
 She was twice widowed.
 Gisela's first husband Brun I, Count of Brunswick had been a candidate to the imperial throne along with her father and the winning Henry II.
 Her second husband Ernest succeeded her childless brother Herman III as duke of Swabia.

-Conrad the Elder was elected king of Germany against his cousin Conrad the Younger on 4th September 1024.
+Conrad the Elder was elected king of Germany against his cousin Conrad the Younger on 4 September 1024.
 Four days later, he was crowned in the Mainz Cathedral by Archbishop Aribo.
 On learning of Henry II the citizens of the Italian city Pavia demolished the local royal palace claiming that during the interregnum no king could own the palace.
 In his response to the rebels, Conrad emphasized that "Even if the king died, the kingdom remaind, just as the ship whose steersman falls remains".
-A group of Lombard aristocrats offered the throne first to Robert II of France or his eldest son, Hugh Magnus, than to William V, Duke of Aquitaine, but the Lombard bishops and most aristocrats supported Conrad's claim to rule.
+A group of Lombard aristocrats offered the throne first to Robert II of France or his eldest son, Hugh Magnus, then to William V, Duke of Aquitaine, but the Lombard bishops and most aristocrats supported Conrad's claim to rule.

 After crushing a revolt by his stepson Ernest II, Duke of Swabia and Conrad the Younger in Germany, Conrad marched to Italy.
 He was crowned king of the Lombards in Milan by Archbishop Aribert probably on 25th March 1026.
 Resistance against his rule was quickly crushed.
 He reached Rome where he was crowned Holy Roman Emperor by Pope John XIX on 26th March 1027.